New in Chargebee: Explore Reveal and understand your payment performance end-to-end.Try Now

 AWS Account ID

-This is your 12-digit AWS account ID used to identify and whitelist your account.
+This is your 12-digit AWS account ID used to identify and allowlist your account.
 Follow these steps to get it from your S3 console:

 • In the AWS Console, click your Account name in the top-right corner.